-Current research interests include the quantitative study of international conflict and American defense policy.
+Research interests include the study of international conflict, public attitudes on foreign and defense policy, and American national security policy.

 In addition to being well known as one of Rice University’s outstanding teachers, Professor Stoll is an accomplished scholar of international conflict.
 He has used computer simulation techniques and statistical analysis to study topics such as arms competitions, comparative foreign policy, and political realism.
 Dr. Stoll recently participated in a ten university effort funded by the National Science Foundation (NSF) to collect data on militarized interstate disputes.
 Along with Devika Subramanian of Rice's Computer Science Department, Dr. Stoll is engaged in an effort to create events data from online news sources and to predict the outbreak of serious international conflict.
 This research has been supported by the National Science Foundation.